makeruniverse/docs/docs/workshops/workshops.md

 ##14th November: Electronics Soldering
 Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
 No prior knowledge or equipment needed.
 (2:00 – 3:30 PM)

+##19th November: Prototyping Tour
+Learn about the different tools in our Hardware & Media Studio for different use cases.
+This is not a workshop, but an inspirational tour.
+(2:00 – 3:00 PM)

 ##21st November: Electronics Advanced Soldering
 Learn how to solder SMT components with various techniques.
 We expect you to know basic soldering skills to attend this workshop.
 (2:00 – 4:00 PM)

-##19th November: Prototyping Tour
-Learn about the different tools in our Hardware & Media Studio for different use cases.
-This is not a workshop, but an inspirational tour.
-(2:00 – 3:00 PM)
+##25th November: Smart Plants
+In our next iteration of the smart plants workshop we use ESP and a sensor to measure the plant’s water level and install a pump that waters the plant when needed.
+Bring your own plant.
+(3:15 – 6:00 PM)

+##26th November: Mini-Me
+Led by Nicolai, you will scan yourself and create a personalized 3D model.
+The designs are refined with 3D sculpting software and produced using a 3D printer.
+(1:00 – 5:00 PM)

 ##28th November 3D Printing
 Get to know the basics of 3d printing with our expert David.
 We will cover the software, the printers, and the materials you need to make your first 3d print.
 (3:30 – 5:00 PM)